SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 # Exercises

 > ## Using the `df` command.
-> 1. Login to Cardiff head node (`ssh cwl001` or `ssh cwl002` or `ssh cwl003`)
+> 1. Login to a head node
 > 2. Run the command `df -h`.
 > 3. How much space does /scratch have left?
-> 4. Logout from the Cardiff cluster by typing `exit` and login to the Swansea head node (ssl001, ssl002 or ssl003).
-> 5. Run `df -h` again, how much space to /scratch in Swansea have left?
-> 6. If you had to run a large job requiring 10TB of scratch space, where would you run it?
+> 4. If you had to run a large job requiring 10TB of scratch space, would there be enough space for it?
 {: .challenge}

 > ## Using the `myquota` command.
-> 1. Login to a system of your choice (try cwl001 or ssl001, bwl00X doesn't use quotas)
+> 1. Login to a head node.
 > 2. Run the `myquota` command.
 > 3. How much space have you used and how much do you have left?
 > 4. If you had a job that resulted in 60GB of files would you have enough space to store them?
-> 5. Try a different system and compare the amount of free space.
 {: .challenge}

 > ## Copying files.
-> 1. Login to the Bangor system, by typing `ssh bwl001`.
+> 1. Login to a head node.
 > 2. Create a file called hello.txt by using the nano text editor (or the editor of your choice) and typing `nano hello.txt`.
 Enter some text into the file and press Ctrl+X to save it.
 > 3. Use either Filezilla or SCP/SFTP to copy the file to your computer.
-The file will be in /hpcw/ba/user.name/hello.txt.
 > 4. Create a file on your computer using a text editor.
-Copy that file to your Bangor home directory using Filezilla or SCP/SFTP and examine its conents with nano on the Bangor system.
+Copy that file to your SCW home directory using Filezilla or SCP/SFTP and examine its conents with nano on the head node.
 {: .challenge}